cornelcroi/photo-sharing-website/README.md

-## Advantages of pre rendered static website ?
+## Advantages of pre-rendered static website

 - pre-rendered static HTML of static sites loads much faster than the pages on a dynamic site.
 Fast websites are really important for a good user experience, and also for boosting your site in search engine rankings,
 - static site generators reduce site complexity.
 That, in turn, improves speed and reliability, and smooths the developer experience,